angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment4.md

     You do need to detect duplicate client RPCs to the shardkv service in Part B. Please make sure that your scheme for duplicate detection frees server memory quickly, for example by having the client tell the servers which RPCs it has heard a reply for.
-It's OK to piggyback this information on the next client request.
+It's ok to piggyback this information on the next client request.
 </p>
 <p>